Division of Korea

 - In 1931, Japan set up a puppet government in Jangchoon (north

 east of Shenyang) and installed the last emperor of the Qing

 as the new emperor of the country called Manshu-koku.

-Young Japanese officers revolted against their government.
+Young Japanese officers revolted against their government in 1936.

 - On February 26, 1936, a group of young Japanese officers thought that

 their politicians in Tokyo were corrupt and incompetent, and that the

 leaders of Kwandong-Goon should come to Tokyo to run the country.